Clad3815/ai-function-helper/README.md

 const options = {
   functionName: 'moderate_messages',
-  args: { messages },
+  args: messages,
-  description: 'Analyze and moderate a list of messages.',
+  description: 'Analyze and moderate a list of messages.
+Return a list of messages with the content field updated to indicate whether the message was flagged for moderation.',
   funcReturn: 'list',
 };

 aiFunction(options).then(moderatedMessages => {
-  console.log(moderatedMessages);
+  console.log(moderatedMessages); // Output: [ { id: 2, content: 'Message flagged for moderation.' } ]
 });
 ```